Nice to Meet You!

 Fellow of the American Academy of Orthopedic Manual Physical Therapists

 Brittany Sudbrook received her Master of Science in Physical Therapy at Texas State University and is a fellowship-trained Orthopedic Manual Physical Therapist.
-Brittany is a faculty member of the Manual Therapy Institute, a post-doctorate fellowship program teaching physical therapists advanced problem-solving and hands-on manual therapy skills.
 She has taught continuing education courses to hundreds of physical therapists nationwide.
 When not treating patients or teaching, Brittany enjoys spending time with her husband, Michael, daughter, Audrey, and their dog, Oakley.

 Physical Therapist